-What do you do when JetBlue adds nonstop service from Fort Lauderdale to Bridgetown for $165RT, you go for the weekend of course!
+What do you do when JetBlue adds nonstop service from Fort Lauderdale to Bridgetown for $165RT, you go to Barbados with kids!
 I don’t know anyone who wouldn’t want to stay in paradise as long as possible but Barbados is a very small island so a long weekend is more than enough time.
 We flew out Friday morning and returned on Sunday.

 Like a lot of Caribbean islands you de-board directly on the tarmac so be prepared to carry your little one down the stairs.
 If you have a baby like we did, this is where having a carrier would come in handy!
 If you gate checked your stroller you do reclaim it on the tarmac which was great so our eldest could sit in it while we waited in the immigration line.
 Read more tips on surviving the airport with kids here.

 Where to Stay in Barbados

 We stayed at the Hilton Barbados and loved it.
 It’s right on a beautiful beach, with white sand and crystal clear warm water.
 Every room overlooks the beach, ours overlooked both the beach and pool.
 It was a quick 25min ride from the airport and a $12USD taxi ride.
 They don’t have cribs but they do offer free pack n plays which we took full advantage of for Kennedy to sleep in.
 The room we stayed in had both a tub and stand up shower, so great for kids.
 Children under 5 also eat free so we didn’t have to pay for any of Jordyn’s meals that we ate at the resort.

 Day 1: Beach & Waterfront Cafe